csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 In this exercise, you will solve the `axpy` problem (`Y=Y+a*X`).
 This exercise will will be used to exemplify all the SYCL concepts presented in the lecture.

 **Structure of the Code**:
-  1. define a SYCL  queue (choose device, specify the options)
+  1. define a SYCL  queue (choose device and specify the options)
   1. declare  the variables
   1. initialize the input variables (on CPU or on device using a separate kernels for each array)
   1. transfer the necesary data from CPU to device (not needed when the problem is initialized on the device)
-  1. do the final `axpy` computation in a separate kernel
+  1. do the `axpy` computation in a separate kernel
   1. copy data to host to check the results